 Amidst the noise arising from the revelations, there has been very little haste towards reform.
 Judicial, legislative and executive power over the Internet remains where it was in June 2013.
 Attempts at policy reform in the Five Eyes jurisdictions have conclusively failed.
-While the states responsible were rattled, their response has been to accelerate legislative mandates through their respective parliaments, with the effect of actually increasing mass surveillance and its legitimacy.61 Some of the intermediary companies have been embarrassed enough to attempt protection of clients and users through increased security and encryption^{62,} however, the surveillance apparatus and practices Snowden exposed continue unabated.
+While the states responsible were rattled, their response has been to accelerate legislative mandates through their respective parliaments, with the effect of actually increasing mass surveillance and its legitimacy.
+Some of the intermediary companies have been embarrassed enough to attempt protection of clients and users through increased security and encryption however, the surveillance apparatus and practices Snowden exposed continue unabated.
 Indeed, former National Security Agency chief Michael Hayden mocked the pace of reform at a June 2015 Wall Street Journal event, celebrating the failure of resistance with the comment, "And this is it after two years?
+Cool!"

-Cool!"63 in the Attorney General's own words, was, "primarily intended to deal with an Edward Snowden type situation."
+The Australian parliament passed legislation instituting mandatory data retention and jail terms of up to 10 years for journalists reporting on special operations, which in the Attorney General's own words, was, "primarily intended to deal with an Edward Snowden type situation."
 Under the National Security Legislation Amendment Bill of October 2014, ASIO can obtain intelligence from a number of computers (including computer networks or indeed the whole Internet) under a single warrant.
 With passage of the Counter-Terrorism Legislation Amendment (Foreign Fighters) Bill in October 2014 the legality of tracing a suspect's Internet activity was strengthened, with the Australian Federal Police (AFP) gaining increased access to data held on computers without notifying operators.
 Under the Telecommunications (Interception and Access) Amendment (Data Retention) Bill of March 2015 all telecommunications and Internet providers are now forced to store metadata on all Australians for two years.
 Within 8 weeks of its passage, the list of agencies with access to metadata was increased to include the Australian Border Force.
 With the passage of the Copyright Amendment (Online Infringement)Bill in June 2015, rights holders are now able to force Internet Service Providers to block overseas websites - effectively an Internet filter.
 The 2017 National Intelligence review proposed that Australia create a new senior bureaucratic position of Director General of National Intelligence, primarily because the other Five Eyes countries have one.